 Regarded as one of the top college arenas in the nation since opening its doors in 1969, the Jon M. Huntsman Center has provided an imposing home advantage for Utah teams.
 The storied venue celebrated its 50th anniversary season in 2019-20.

-More than eight million fans have watched the Runnin’ Utes in the Huntsman Center, where the team is 593-145 (.803) all-time with winning records in 41 of the last 42 seasons—including eight undefeated campaigns.
-Utah averaged 13,053 fans per home game in 2015-16, which serves as the highest mark since the 1999-2000 season and the eighth largest average in school history.
+More than eight million fans have watched the Runnin’ Utes in the Huntsman Center, where the team is 615-152 (.802) all-time with winning records in 44 of the last 45 seasons—including eight undefeated campaigns.
+The Utes have averaged nearly 11,000 fans at home the past five seasons.
+Utah ranked second in the Pac-12 and No. 24 in the nation in home attendance in 2015-16.

 Underground tunnels stretching 2,220 feet connect the arena with the four-building HPER complex, which underwent a renovation before the 2015-16 season.
 The $36 million project included the new Jon M. and Karen Huntsman Basketball Center, which houses the men's and women's basketball programs, and the Sorenson Legacy Foundation High Performance Center, a state-of-the-art sports medicine and strength & conditioning facility.

-Long recognized as a site of championships, the Huntsman Center ranks third among the nation’s arenas for the most NCAA men’s basketball tournament basketball games hosted, with 81 contests having been played in the facility.
+In men’s basketball, the Huntsman Center ranks third among the nation’s arenas for the most NCAA Tournament games hosted, with 81 contests having been played in the facility.
 The JMHC played host to the 1979 NCAA Basketball Championship “Dream Match-Up” featuring Indiana State’s Larry Bird and Michigan State’s Magic Johnson.

-Also a famous gymnastics venue, the Huntsman Center has hosted a record nine national gymnastics championships—one AIAW and eight NCAA Championships (most recently in 2007).
-Utah has also hosted 12 regional meets (most recently in 2012) and two Pac-12 Championships (most recently in 2015).
+Also a famous women’s gymnastics venue, the Huntsman Center has hosted a record nine national gymnastics championships—one AIAW and eight NCAA Championships (most recently in 2007).
+Utah has also hosted 14 regional meets (most recently in 2018) and two Pac-12 Championships (most recently in 2015).

 Remodeled prior to the 2012-13 season, the Runnin' Utes former team room will now serve as its game day locker room.
 Former All-Americans Andre Miller and Andrew Bogut made contributions to upgrade the locker room in recent years.
 Some of the features include: